 In 1957, he was sent by the Ford Foundation to conduct an evaluation survey in India which led to the revision of their examination and evaluation system.

-Bloom was quite rightly recognised as an advisor to education around the world.
+Bloom was quite rightly recognized as an advisor to education around the world.
 His work on learning theories is essential study material for any teacher

 He also complimented his rich career with activism at the International Association for the Evaluation of Educational Achievements (IEA).